-- Take an enquiry, check they’re eligible - A full outline of requirements can be found on the government website.
+1. Make an enquiry, and check they’re eligible - A full outline of requirements can be found on the Government website.

 There’s no denying that electric vehicles are the way forward, and gaining authorisation to install charging points is a smart way to add a new notch to your toolbelt.
 The primary goal of the OLEV grant is to encourage the use of electric vehicles and you’d be mad not to jump on the bandwagon.
 Once you’re authorised, applying for the grant is easy and a sure way to secure more work.

 Want to know more about the future of EVs or installing charging points?
 Check out our blog: